-- Clean air and stormwater investments; - Investments in numerous environmental remediation and mitigation projects.
+• Clean air and stormwater investments:

+• Investments in numerous environmental remediation and mitigation projects.

-The NWSA's 2017 capital budget of \$105.6 million represents the first year of the NWSA's 2017-2021 capital plan - a package totaling \$270.4 million in new projects and investments.
-See Section V for additional details on the Capital Improvement Plan.
+The NWSA's 2018 Capital Investment Plan of \$162.7 million represents the first year of the NWSA's 2018-2022 CIP - a package totaling \$568.9 million in new projects and investments.
+See Section V for additional details on the Capital Investment Plan.